attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 **To create this project, you’ll complete the following steps:**

 1. Create accounts for the various online services you will use for this project.
-2. Activate the developer SIM included in the ISK (see ‘[Jasper Account (SIM Card Registration)](#menu9 "Jasper Account (SIM Card Registration)")’).
+2. Activate the developer SIM included in the IoT SK (see ‘[SIM Card Registration](#menu9 "SIM Card Registration")’).
 3. Use AT&T Flow to fork the sample project.
 4. Update the Flow project to use your AT&T account settings.
 5. Deploy the Flow project in the AT&T cloud environment.
-6. Configure an mbed firmware application for your AT&T Flow environment.
+6. Configure an ARM mbed software application for your AT&T Flow environment.
-7. Deploy the firmware to the development board.
+7. Deploy the software (.bin file) to the development board.
 8. Start collecting data.

 To gain an understanding of how we’re structuring the sample project, spend